elizhyu/geek-crate/_posts/2021-07-01-markdown-cheat-sheet.md

 ---
 ## What is markdown?

-> Markdown is "a plain text format for writing structured documents, based on formatting conventions from email and usenet" -- [CommonMark][]
+> Markdown is "a plain text format for writing structured documents, based on formatting conventions from email and usenet"

 Sites like GitHub and Stackoverflow have popularized the use markdown as a plain-text alternative to traditional text editors, for writing things like documentation and comments.